-- (i) SU-2/MTSB R-1 (Single Family Residential) Zone: This zone corresponds to the City Zoning Code §14-16-2-6 R-1 zone with certain additions and modifications.
-Secondary dwelling units are added as a permissive Conditional [116] use with the goal of helping to maintain residential affordability and discourage gentrification of the neighborhood.
+- (i) SU-2/MTSB R-1 Single Family Residential Zone: This zone corresponds to the City Zoning Code §14-16-2-6 R-1 zone with certain additions and modifications.
+Secondary dwelling units are added as a Conditional Use with the goal of helping to maintain residential affordability and discourage gentrification of the neighborhood.
 Modifications to heights and setbacks have been developed to reflect unusual lot conditions and to respect and preserve the neighborhood's unique character and traditional development patterns.
-All new development is subject to applicable requirements in Section 8.0 General Design Standards. - (ii) SU-2/MTSB NR Martineztown [174] (Neighborhood Residential) Zone: This new zone creates a tailored residential zone for Martineztown/Santa Barbara that acknowledges the historical mix of residential and commercial uses while protecting the predominantly residential character of the interior of the neighborhood.
-Limits on heights and setbacks have been developed to reflect unusual lot conditions and to respect and preserve the neighborhood's unique character and traditional development patterns.
-[116] All new development is subject to applicable requirements in Section 8.0 General Design Standards. - (iii) SU-2/MTSB R-T (Residential Townhouse) Zone: This zone corresponds to the City Zoning Code §14-16-2-9 R-T zone. with limits on heights and setbacks In order to respect and preserve the neighborhood's unique character and traditional development patterns, all new development is subject to applicable requirements in Section 8.0 General Design Standards.
-[175] - (iv) SU-2/MTSB RI (Residential Infill) Zone: This new zone is designed to provide opportunities for higher-density residential development on properties that are currently undeveloped in order to increase the range of housing opportunities and expand the potential market for area services and retail.
-Limits on heights and setbacks have been developed to reflect unusual lot conditions and to respect and preserve the neighborhood's unique character and traditional development patterns.
-[116]
+All new development is subject to applicable requirements in Section 8.0 General Design Standards. - (ii) SU-2/MTSB NR Martineztown Neighborhood Residential Zone: This new zone creates a tailored residential zone for Martineztown/Santa Barbara that acknowledges the historical mix of residential and commercial uses while protecting the predominantly residential character of the interior of the neighborhood.
+All new development is subject to applicable requirements in Section 8.0 General Design Standards. - (iii) SU-2/MTSB R-T Residential Townhouse Zone: This zone corresponds to the City Zoning Code §14-16-2-9 R-T zone with limits on heights and setbacks to respect and preserve the neighborhood's unique character and traditional development patterns.
+All new development is subject to applicable requirements in Section 8.0 General Design Standards. - (iv) SU-2/MTSB R-2 (Medium-Density Residential Zone): This zone corresponds to the City Zoning Code §14-16-2-11 R-2 zone and retains the exceptions from the 1990 Sector Development Plan.
+All new development is subject to applicable requirements in Section 8.0 General Design Standards.